 “Early Termination Payment” is defined in Section 7.2.

-“EDP Block” means, for each EDP, the increments or blocks of Electricity (in MW/hr), or multiples thereof, that Buyer may Dispatch from that EDP, as shown in Exhibit A.
+“EDP Block” means, for each EDP, the distinct increments or blocks of Electricity (in MW/hr) that Buyer Dispatches from that EDP.

-“EDP Block Charge” means, for each EDP, the block charge payable by Buyer for requesting delivery of an EDP Block at an EDP, as provided in Exhibit A.
+“EDP Block Charge” means, for each EDP, the block charge shown in Exhibit A for that EDP which shall be payable by Buyer for each EDP Block Dispatched by and delivered to Buyer in a Day that does not immediately follow a prior Dispatch of an EDP Block for that EDP on that Day.

-“EDP’s” means the points at which Seller delivers, or causes to be delivered, the Electricity to Buyer, and which are identified as EDP No. 1, EDP No. 2, and EDP No. 3 in Exhibit A and Exhibit B.
+“EDP’s” means the points at which Seller delivers, or causes to be delivered, the Electricity to Buyer, and which are identified as EDP No. 1, EDP No. 2, EDP No. 3, and EDP No. 4 in Exhibit A and Exhibit B.

 “Effective Date” is defined in the preamble hereto.

-“Electric Hourly Quantity” means, in respect of an EDP, for a particular Hour, the total net MW’s of Electricity deliverable by Seller hereunder at that EDP, as shown in Exhibit A and as such amount is adjusted and corrected for ambient air temperature and other conditions at each EDP as shown in Exhibit A-1.
+“Electric Hourly Quantity” means, in respect of an EDP, the Base Electric Hourly Quantity for that EDP as such amount is adjusted and corrected for ambient air temperature and other conditions at each EDP as shown in Exhibit A-1.

-“Electricity” means firm electric energy meeting the character and quality required at each EDP, capacity, and automatic generating control, operating reserves, replacement reserves, voltage support, reactive power, and black starts, and any and all similar or related services capable of being provided from time to time at an EDP by Seller, to the extent commonly sold or salable (or used or usable) in the electric power generation or transmission industry from time to time.
+“Electricity” means firm electric energy meeting the character and quality required at each EDP, capacity, and automatic generating control, operating reserves, replacement reserves, voltage support, reactive power, and black starts, and any and all similar or related services capable of being provided from time to time by Seller, to the extent commonly sold or salable (or used or usable) in the electric power generation or transmission industry from time to time.

 “Electric Metering Equipment” means electric meters and associated equipment including metering transformers and meters for measuring instantaneous demand (in KW), energy usage (in KWh’s), and reactive volt-ampere hours, including check meters, if any, used in determining the amount of Electricity delivered by Seller at the EDP’s, but shall not include any check meters that Buyer may install, own, and maintain.